-‘Enquire and Aspire’
+‘Enquire and Aspire’.

 Our vision is that pupils leave Christ Church Primary with an enquiring mind that has developed a chronological knowledge of key historical periods and facts, combined with knowledge of significant individuals who have helped shape society as it is today.
-Our vision is that this knowledge will help pupils make more informed life choices and aspire to be open-minded citizens who make a valuable contribution to society.
+Our belief is that this knowledge will help pupils make more informed life choices and aspire to be open-minded citizens who make a valuable contribution to society.